Check it off your list. #BeAZag

 I’m a transfer student.
 Is my process the same?

-Yes, we still ask that you submit your confirmation deposit with reply form, advance room deposit and housing agreement (if you will live on campus), file the FAFSA, send official final transcripts, and send your vaccination records.
+Yes, we still ask that you submit your confirmation deposit, advance room deposit and housing agreement (if you will live on campus), file the FAFSA, send official final transcripts, and send your vaccination records.

 If you have been accepted for the Fall Semester, the following is a list of confirmation deadlines:

-- Pay the confirmation deposit online or with the reply form —July 1, or as soon as possible
+- Pay the confirmation deposit online — July 1, or as soon as possible

 - Advance room deposit and housing agreement—May 1